 Summer activities don’t get much yummier than this!
 Let’s bake some cookies!
-The Baking Chocolatess shred her recipe for the perfect Chocolate Chip Cookie.
-I’m not a baker (at all!), but these cookies turned out amazingperfectly and oh-so yummy!
+The Baking Chocolatess shared her recipe for the perfect Chocolate Chip Cookie.
+I’m not a baker (at all!), but these cookies turned out amazing perfect, and oh-so-yummy!

 Build a Lego house

 It doesn’t even have to be a house.
 Dumping a pile of Lego pieces on the floor and building from your own imagination is a great way to keep kids of all ages amused.
 You can have a contest to see who can build the best model.
 Kitchen Counter Chronicles even uses Lego building to introduce their children to architecture principles.